klabe/chopper/README.txt

 Installation instructions
 -------------------------
-After cloning the chopper git repository, you must compile the sfmt library.
-In the SFMT directory, run the following commands:

-gcc -c -Wall -Werror -fpic -DSFMT_MEXP=19937 SFMT.c gcc -shared -o libsfmt.so SFMT.o

-In addition, the hiredis and libcurl libraries are required.
+In addition to downloading the chopper repository,  the hiredis and libcurl libraries are required.
 These must be installed independently.
 Furthermore, the Makefile must be updated to provide the appropriate library and inclusion paths.
 Thereafter, a simple "make" should suffice to build the software.

-Because of the external library dependencies (specifically, hiredis in order to communicate to the monitoring database, and sfmt for geenrating random numbers), it is useful to run Stonehenge  in a wrapper script to avoid needing to set the LD_LIBRARY_PATH yourself.
+Because of the external library dependencies (specifically, hiredis in order to communicate to the monitoring database), it is useful to run Stonehenge  in a wrapper script to avoid needing to set the LD_LIBRARY_PATH yourself.
 This is available at chopper.sh.

 A Note on the Format of Configuration Files